mikepartain/PUBLIC_STIGCHECK/README.md

 # STIGCHECK
-All in one file
-DoD DISA STIG Check for Cisco IOS, IOS-XE, NXOS, and Brocade Devices by Mike Partain with dependency on CiscoConfParse by Mike Pennington.
+DoD DISA STIG Check for Cisco IOS, IOS-XE, NXOS, IOS-XR and Brocade Devices by Mike Partain with dependency on CiscoConfParse by Mike Pennington.

 ## StigCheck.py